X-CASH-official/delegates-explorer/README.md

 ## Introduction

 This website will give users
-* A dashboard that will show how to vote for the delegate, the delegate fee, and how many blocks the delegate has found
+* A dashboard that will explain how to vote and how to register to try to get elected
-* A place to view a detailed list of the blocks found by the delegate
+* A place to view all of the delegates, their statistics, total votes and reserve proofs that have voted for them
-* A place to view how many votes the delegate has and what public addresses, with their reserve proofs have voted for the delegate
+* A place to view about the details of the delegate, if they have choose to provide this information.
-* A place to view how many payments and how much X-CASH the delegate has paid
+* A place to view detailed statistics about any delegate
-* A place to view how much X-CASH a user has earned from staking with the delegate
+* A place to view and verify all of the X-CASH proof of stake information about any block created on the network

-This website is for delegates that are planning to get elected by others voting for them.
-It provides an automatic way to pay users that have voted for you, and provides them an automatic way for them to view their payment history.
-This website is not needed for a solo delegate.
+This website is optional for delegates to run, as the X-CASH proof of stake data network nodes will run this website

-**If you plan on running a delegates website or a delegates website, you will need to run the website on the same system as the DPOPS node**
+**If you plan on running a delegates website, you will need to run the website on the same system as the DPOPS node**